bitcoin-computer/monorepo/packages/lib/README.md

 ## Price

-The Bitcoin Computer is and will always be free to develop and test on testnet and regtest.
-It is free on mainnet for a limited time, currently only miner fees applies.
-We reserve the right to charge for the service in the future.
+The Bitcoin Computer is and will always be free on testnet and regtest.
+It is free on mainnet for a limited time, but we reserve the right to charge in the future.
+Currently only miner fees applies.

 ## Development Status